 Yes, I did just say that you were to stay in the light at all times, and while that hasn’t changed, there’s a bit more to it.
 See, as you move around, the darkness shifts (like in Shape of shades), limiting your field of view significantly.
 So move slowly, ensuring that you have a prism in sight.
 As the game clearly states, “if you can’t see a Prism Eye, it can’t see you”, and that means you’re in big trouble.

-Suffice to say, the importance of these prisms is not to be underestimated, but surprisingly, they’re not quite stationary.
+Suffice it to say, the importance of these prisms is not to be underestimated, but surprisingly, they’re not quite stationary.
 In fact, solving the later levels requires you to move them around; they’ll only work when placed in certain areas though.
 Best keep that in mind, or risk ending up shrouded in darkness, forcing a level restart.

 Hiding is criminal, because only criminals have something to hide